adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Often, looking at what others do can serve as a useful guide in what *not* to do.

-Some ignore the problem even exists.
-If they haven't experienced a problem then they often think one does not exist.
-Or worse they believe it to be an edge case.
+Some ignore the problem exists.
+If they haven't experienced a problem, then they often think one does not exist.
+Or worse, they believe it to be an edge case.
 Regardless, this is unfortunate to the people using the website and the potential loss to the business.

 Some also abdicate responsibility by using 3rd party libraries without checking under the hood for quality.
-And often these libraries support a subset of browsers i.e. it's multi-browser as opposed to cross-browser [[1](#ref1)] &mdash; a sure sign that the library does not practice Progressive Enhancement and in-turn doesn't care about people very much.
+And often, these libraries support a subset of browsers i.e. it's multi-browser as opposed to cross-browser [[1](#ref1)] &mdash; a sure sign that the library does not practice Progressive Enhancement and in-turn doesn't care about people very much.

 People who use *other* browsers get the aformentioned *fuck you* experience, often at times when it would be straightforward to provide a *core* experience.
 The same thing happens when a library releases a new version and happens to drop support for more browsers and this is a never ending cycle.

 > Cutting The Mustard falls short

 *Cutting The Mustard* (CTM) is a relatively new approach [[2](#ref2)] to Progressive Enhancement, one which has the premise of a reliable solution and is based on the concept of a core and an enhanced experience.
-However, it's technical implementation (shown below) falls short.
+However, it's implementation (shown below) falls short, *very* short.

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// bootstrap application
 	}

-It works by *detecting* a few *choice* browser APIs in order to *infer* that the browser is "modern", something that is impossible to determine, considering the sheer amount of new browsers being released and the fact that *new* does not necessarily mean it is the most capable browser.
+It works by *detecting* a few *choice* browser APIs, in order to *infer* that the browser is "modern" &mdash; something that is impossible to determine and irrelevant anyway.

+> Samsung shits out a different-sized black rectangle every 30 seconds.
+<br>&mdash; <cite>Brad Frost</cite>

+Impossible, considering the sheer amount of new browsers being released and the fact that date of release does not determine capability.
 Besides, every browser was "modern" once so it's quite obvious an inference for modernity is basically useless.

-Anyway, once CTM determines it's "modern", the Javascript application starts and (attempts to) provide the enhanced experience.
+Once CTM determines it's "modern", the Javascript application starts and (attempts to) provide the enhanced experience.
 The emphasis on *browsers* as opposed to *features* more than suggests this technique is doomed from the start.
 And, inference is little better than User Agent sniffing, which is something that Richard Cornford explains superbly in *Browser Detection (and What To Do Instead)* [[3](#ref3)].

 More specifically, CTM has the following problems of note: